-In December 1909 Cecil Sharp visited and took brief notes only on the morris styles at Peopleton, Pershore and White Ladies Aston - what we now call 'Border Morris'.
-These 3 villages are all within 10 miles SE of Worcester and the informants stated that these dances had either ceased or were in abeyance (see profiles below).
+In April 1909 Sharp collected 6 songs from shoemaker George Gibbs of Evesham.
+Then in September 1909 he visited and took brief notes on the morris styles at Peopleton, Pershore and White Ladies Aston - what we now call 'Border Morris'.
+These 3 villages are all within 10 miles SE of Worcester and his informants stated that these dances had either ceased or were in abeyance.
+Their average age was 75 - an agricultural labourer, baker and grocer.

 After Sharp's death, the Worcestershire dances at Upton-upon-Severn, Pershore and Evesham were recovered by Maud Karpeles, Roy Dommett and Jack Hargreaves respectively.
 There were other locations in Worcestershire where morris dancing was reported in history - see E.C.Cawte 'The Morris Dance in Herefordshire, Shropshire and Worcestershire' EFDSS Journal vol 9 no.4 (Dec 1963).